davidherney/moodle-format_onetopic/README.md

 * New tab styles editor when editing each section.
 * Select icon by tab and tab state.
 * New background option by section.
+* Compatibility with moodle 4.5
+* Do not show new subsections in tabs (Moodle 4.5).
+In the future these subsections become second-level tabs.

 ### 2024050904:
 * New "sectionname" parameter to navigate to a tab directly using its name.